lensisle/shyer/README.md

   // both reference the same loaded resource const player = createSprite('player', 'knight', 50, 50, 80, 80, 200);
   const otherThing = createSprite('otherThing', 'knight', 300, 300, 80, 80, 200);
-  // can register more than one entity with one call game.registerEntity(player, otherThing);
+  // you can register more than one entity with one call game.registerEntity(player, otherThing);
   game.start();
  });